andychung/tomchung.github.io-source/_posts/2017-01-05-fromme-chair.md

 With a fully knockdown construction, easy to clean anodized finish and stacking clearance; Fromme has been designed for high performance in indoor and outdoor contract environments.

-Part of the <a href="https://vimeo.com/201069355">Expo Collection</a>, exhibted at the Stockholm Greenhouse 2017.
+Part of the <a href="https://vimeo.com/201069355">Expo Collection</a>, exhibited at the Stockholm Greenhouse 2017.